LayerZero-Labs/endpoint-v1-solidity-examples/README.md

 ```

 * The code in the `/contracts` folder demonstrates LayerZero behaviours.
 * `NonblockingLzApp` is a great contract to extend.
 Take a look at how `OmniCounter` overrides `_nonblockingLzReceive` and `_LzReceive` to easily handle messaging.
-There are also example for `OFT` and `ONFT` which illustrate erc20 and erc721 cross chain functionality.
+There are also examples for `OFT` and `ONFT` which illustrate erc20 and erc721 cross chain functionality.
 * Always audit your own code and test extensively on `testnet` before going to mainnet 🙏

 > The examples below use two chains, however you could substitute any LayerZero supported chain!